shivkant1418/school-management-system/README.md

 - Pagination: The application uses the `will_paginate` gem for pagination in lists.
 - Search: Users can filter and search for schools, courses, batches, and enrollments based on various criteria.

+## APIs for Students

+The application includes APIs for student-related actions.
+These APIs are documented using Swagger and can be accessed at `http://localhost:3000/api-docs/index.html`.
+Swagger allows you to explore and test the APIs directly from the documentation.

 ## Setup and Installation
 1. Ensure you have Ruby 3.0.0 installed on your system.
 2. Clone the repository from GitHub.